The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 ## Gear

-Rogue/Ninja currently has its own unique subclass of gear being Scouting.
+Rogue/Ninja currently has its own unique subclass of gear, called Scouting.
 However, Ninja uses Aiming accessories, as Scouting accessories do not exist.\
 \
 Generally the gear you receive from the MSQ and dungeons is substantial enough to ensure you’re not undergeared until you reach level 50.